-AREA 1 – EVALUATION, SELECTION, ORGANIZATIONAL DIAGNOSTICS, RISK PREVENTION AND INTERVENTIONS
+AREA 1 – EVALUATION, SELECTION, ORGANIZATIONAL DIAGNOSIS, RISK PREVENTION, AND INTERVENTIONS

 • Ethics and responsibility in organizations

-• Human resources management in the public administration
+• Human resource management and development in the public sector

-• Organizational wellness and the evaluation of work-related stress
+• Organizational well-being and assessment of work-related stress

-• Organizational and management and control models under Decree Law no. 231/2001.
+• Organizational, management, and control models under Legislative Decree 231/2001

-• Theory and application of a learning organization
+• Theory and application of the learning organization

-• Legal aspects in the organization of work in the private sector
+• Legal aspects of work organization in the private sector

-• Legal aspects in the organization of work in the public sector
+• Legal aspects of work organization in the public sector

 • Professional growth and incentive systems

-• Economic aspects in the organization of work and in the job market
+• Economic aspects of work organization and the labor market

 Among the members of our faculty are: